 How to Make Easy Fried Ravioli:

-Fried ravioli is not time consuming to make.
+Fried ravioli is not time-consuming to make.

-In fact, the recipe is easier because I picked up these raviolis off the shelves in the refrigerator section at our local supermarket.
+In fact, the recipe is easier than you think!
+Simply because I picked up these fresh ravioli off the shelves in the refrigerator section at our local supermarket.

 2. First, by quickly dipping them into an egg mixture then into a bread crumb mixture then lightly fry them until golden brown.

-Next, warm up your favorite marinara sauce, pour some into a small bowl and stir in some crushed red pepper, or you can just sprinkle the red pepper flakes directly on top of the sauce and serve!
-Easy to reheat them too!
+3. Next, warm up your favorite marinara sauce, pour some into a small bowl, and stir in some crushed red pepper, or you can just sprinkle the red pepper flakes directly on top of the sauce and serve!

-You can find various brand’s and various sizes of ravioli in the refrigerated sections in most supermarkets.
+You can find various brands and various sizes of ravioli in the refrigerated sections in most supermarkets.
 These happen to be the smaller and cheese-filled ravioli’s.